thejsway/thejsway/manuscript/chapter06.md

 As stated earlier, a JavaScript object can be created by simply setting its properties within a pair of curly braces: `{...}`.
 Each property is a key/value pair.
 This is called an **object literal**.

+!!! warning

-W> The semicolon `;` after the closing brace is optional, but it's safer to add it anyway.
+    The semicolon `;` after the closing brace is optional, but it's safer to add it anyway.

 The above code defines a variable named `pen` whose value is an object: you can therefore say `pen` is an object.
 This object has three properties: `type`, `color` and `brand`.
 Each property has a name and a value and is followed by a comma `,` (except the last one).